 View the latest webinar on Zero Suicide Healthcare and a Restorative Just Culture: the Gold Coast Experience

 Providing health service staff with training in suicide and its prevention is an important part of ZSH implementation.
-View the ZSH Directory of Training programs.
+View online at Life In Mind or the PDF version ZSH Directory of Training programs.

 Explore the outcomes you are seeking to achieve with ZSH implementation.

 Want more information to plan your ZSH approach?
 Read the full Evaluation Framework with outcomes, actions and measures.

 Leaders must understand their context and focus on a just, safety-driven culture informed by evidence and lived expertise.

 Training in suicide prevention builds staff competencies and confidence in working with suicidal people.

 ZSH ELEMENT: IDENTIFY

 Person-centred, treatment-oriented screening and assessment for suicidality is practised using risk formulation.